ga-curriculum-dev/universal-resources-internal/setup-templates/seb_unit_3_setup.md

 - Select a framework.
 Use the arrow keys to choose the `React` option and hit `Enter`.

 - Select a variant.
-Again, use the arrow keys to choose the `JavaScript` and hit `Enter`.
+Again, use the arrow keys to choose `JavaScript` and hit `Enter`.

 <br>